India's death toll from coronavirus crosses 400,000; vaccination drive falters | Health

 - India

-India's official death toll from the coronavirus reached 400,000 on Friday, though experts say the actual number of dead could have reached one million or even higher, with a possible third wave approaching.
-India added 100,000 deaths in 39 days, a Reuters tally showed, as a brutal second wave of infections swept across cities and into the vast countryside where millions remain vulnerable without a single shot of vaccine.
+India's official death toll from the coronavirus topped 400,000 on Friday, though experts say the actual number of dead could have reached one million or even higher, with a possible third wave of infections looming.
+India added 100,000 deaths in 39 days, a Reuters tally showed, as a brutal second wave of infections swept across cities and into the vast countryside where millions remain vulnerable without a single shot of vaccines.

-Overnight, the country recorded 853 deaths, taking the toll past the 400,000 mark, health ministry data showed.
+Overnight, the country recorded 853 deaths, taking the toll past the 400,000 mark, according to data from health ministry.
 India's death toll is the third-highest globally.

 "Undercounting of deaths is something that has happened across states, mostly because of lags in the system, so that means we will never have a true idea of how many people we lost in this second wave," said Rijo M John, a professor at the Rajagiri College of Social Sciences in the southern city of Kochi.
 While still elevated, the number of new infections has eased to two-month lows since hitting a peak of 400,000 a day in May.